-Committee Report of Defense Results (Deadlines for 2013-2014: Oct 17, Mar 6): Please note that the defense results must be reported early in the semester to allow you to graduate.
-This means that you must have a complete draft by the end of the previous semester that your advisor and committee all agree only needs revising before the defense.
+Committee Report of Defense Results (Deadlines for 2015-2016: June 30, Oct , Mar ): Please note that the defense results must be reported early in the semester to allow you to graduate.
+This means that you must have a complete draft by the end of the previous semester that your thesis or project chair and committee all agree only needs revising before the defense.

-Last Day to Submit Online Application to Graduate in this Semester (Deadlines for 2013-2014: Oct 7, Mar 6): You will find the link for graduation clearance through PAWs or on the graduate school website.
+Last Day to Submit Online Application to Graduate in this Semester (Deadlines for 2015-2016: July 10, Oct 16, Mar 4): You will find the link for graduation clearance through PAWs or on the graduate school website.
 You will need your J-number and PIN (from the history department).

-Last Day for Completion of Online Clearance by Graduate School (Deadlines for 2013-2014: Dec 5, Apr 24): This means that the graduate school must have received any required materials, including three unbound final copies of a thesis or one bound copy of project, at least two weeks before this point.
+Last Day for Completion of Online Clearance by Graduate School (Deadlines for 2015-2016: July 24, Dec 4, Apr 22): This means that the graduate school must have received any required materials, including three unbound final copies of a thesis or one bound copy of project, at least two weeks before this point.